gubernatrix

 rowing competition

-However, many gyms don’t have an indoor rowing club and you have to plan your training on your own.
+However, you might not always have access to an indoor rowing club and you have to plan your training on your own.
 I have already covered the basics of indoor rowing technique.
-Following on from that, this post will help you to structure your rowing training and get the best out of the ergo.
+Following on from that, this post will help you to structure your rowing training and get the best out of the erg.

 But before going into the workouts, you need to know how to set up the rower correctly and how to measure your efforts effectively.